Chart Color Schemes

 Leichhardt features high concentrations of group households, with a higher-than-average median household size

 Family households account for 67.6% of all households, including 30.9% couples with children, 25.7% couples without children, and 9.8% single parent families.
-Non-family households make up the remaining 32.4%, with lone person households at 26.4% and group households comprising 6.1%.
+Non-family households constitute the remaining 32.4%, with lone person households at 26.4% and group households comprising 6.1%.
 The median household size is 2.4 people, which is larger than the Greater Sydney average of 2.3.

 Frequently Asked Questions - Households